-The Nuffield Trust has developed evaluation methodologies that exploit the large amount of administrative information on individual patients that is available in the NHS and social care.
+The Nuffield Trust has developed and applied evaluation methodologies that exploit the large amount of administrative information on individual patients that is available in the NHS and social care.

 We have used these methods to evaluate more than 30 community-based service innovations in the NHS over the past five years.
-Our focus has usually been on whether the service model being implemented and evaluated has had an impact on service use and costs, using quantitative methods.
+Our focus has usually been on whether the service model being implemented and evaluated has had an impact on service use and costs.

 We believe the paper will provide useful learning for the new health and social care integration ‘pioneer’ sites that will be appointed by the Department of Health by September 2013Many preventive interventions are available at the NHS’ disposal, ranging from case management for high-risk patients, the use of technology such as telehealth and telecare to monitor patients remotely, and changes to reimbursement systems for care provided by hospitals.

 In light of the pressures that statutory care services will be facing in coming years there is keen interest in finding ways to help people who have complex health needs to live independent and comfortable lives.

 Voluntary services and local providers of health and social care services are increasingly coming together to develop schemes that deliver practical support and advice to people in their homes, or when they are being discharged home after a stay in hospital.